MMTObservatory/pi_kiosk/README.md

 Then copy one of the bash scripts to `/home/pi/kiosk.sh` and, if needed, customize the URL or URLs.
 It is recommended to install the
 `xsession` file as `/home/pi/.xsession` so that the kiosk browser is the only window running on the display.

 ## Notes

+* JDG, 2021-05-07:  I've added a lightdm.conf file under ./lightdm to this repo.
+Copy this file to /etc/lightdm/ to prevent the RPi from going to sleep.

+* JDG, 2021-05-07:  I've also added an ansible playbook under ./ansible that will modify the /etc/lightdm/lightdm.conf file, if needed, to prevent the RPi from going to sleep.
+If you copy the file in the previous bullet, you don't need to run the ansible playbook.

+* JDG, 2021-05-07: The chromium-browser command-line options have been modified to eliminated user input.
+This allows the weather videos to start automatically without user input.

 * The locations of `Boot Options` and `Desktop Autologin` have moved in recent versions of `raspi-config`, but they are clearly labeled.